Conrad Tockler

 Conrad Tockler (1470–1530) is best known for being a writer, physician, and professor.

+Introduction

+Conrad Tockler was born in Nuremberg, Germany, to a wealthy family.
+Coming from an affluent family, Tockler was able to attend Leipzig University at age 13.

 Biography

 The works and teachings of Tockler mainly focus on medicine, mathematics, and astrology.
-He began his academic journey at Leipzig University where he obtained a masters degree in 1502.
+He began his academic journey at Leipzig University where he obtained a master's degree in 1502.
 He continued his education at Leipzig to earn a medical degree in 1510.
 His journey at Leipzig was over as a student, but he accepted a job as a professor which would lead to him spending the rest of his life there.
-Conrad lectured almost every semester during the time between earning his masters and Medical degree.
+Conrad lectured almost every semester during the time between earning his master's degree and Medical degree.